saibotsivad/imap-scan-box/README.md

 The stream object is the actual streamed message object as given by the imap module.

+### `end`

+Emitted after all actions have completed.
+Either by way of the box scan completing, or an error occuring which prevents further scanning.

 ## license

 Published and released under the [VOL](http://veryopenlicense.com).